hackf/hackf_guidelines/README.md

 - Please do not merge your own PRs, even if you are a lead developer
 - if a project's lead developers are not available, or if YOU are the lead, a Hackf Admin (Doug Sartori, Jeff Szusz or Randy Topliffe) can review and merge your PR

+If your fork is out of date, [sync it with the upstream repo] (https://help.github.com/articles/syncing-a-fork)